ÎÞÂë×¨Çø

 I’m excited to deepen my involvement with the DEI team and see how our initiatives shape the student experience at ÎÞÂëרÇø.
 I look forward to contributing to projects that foster inclusivity and help make our resources more accessible on campus.

-Learn more about ÎÞÂëרÇøâ€™s Division of Diversity, Equity, and Inclusion.
+Learn more about ÎÞÂëרÇøâ€™s Division of Opportunity and Institutional Excellence.

 More from ÎÞÂëרÇø